Mediasoft-Cie-S-A/formeditor.ms/README.md

 The installation process will also ask if you would like to download an application.
 If selected, the application can be found at the following URL.

+## Progress ABL Reference

+For quick access to common Progress OpenEdge syntax used within this project, see the new [DEFINE TEMP-TABLE statement reference](docs/temp-table.md).
+The guide includes a runnable example and the full option breakdown for building compatible dialog-box temp-tables.

 ## Adding Component

 JSON elements.json, in the config folder, is a configuration file for component configuration.
 Each key in the JSON object represents a low-code component type.